 1959: The Quarrymen played at the opening of the Casbah Coffee Club in Liverpool, England, located in the basement of a family home owned by drummer Pete Best’s mother.
 The band, including members John Lennon, Paul McCartney, and George Harrison, had gotten their break when strife among members of the Les Stewart Quartet led them to cancel their appearance at the venue.
 The Quarrymen, who later became the Beatles, were afterward hired to play every Saturday and appeared many times at the club, with their final performance at the club in June of 1962.

 1960: “Walk, Don’t Run” by the Ventures, written by jazz guitarist Johnny Smith, reached #2 on the Billboard Hot 100.
-After hearing Chet Atkin’s recording of the song, the Ventures’ version had been released by Dolton Records in the US as the Tacoma-based group’ first national single
+After hearing Chet Atkin’s recording of the song, the Ventures’ version was released by Dolton Records in the US as the Tacoma-based group’s first national single.

 1966: The Beatles closed their second US tour with what ended up being their last official concert at Candlestick Park in San Francisco, California, in which they performed eleven songs in a 45-minute set.

 1969: Cream bassist and vocalist Jack Bruce released his debut solo album, Songs for a Tailor.
 It was the second solo album that Bruce had recorded, though he did not release the first, Things We Like, for another year.
 The album was titled in tribute to Cream’s recently deceased clothing designer, Jeannie Franklyn.